-WildLandscapes International is dedicated to conserving large and connected land and seascapes that are globally significant to wildlife.
-Our strategy is to empower communities, conservationists, indigenous peoples, ranchers and government agencies to protect habitat for wide-ranging wildlife.
+WildLandscapes International is dedicated to conserving large and connected land and seascapes that are globally significant to wildlife and locally important to people.
+Our strategy is to empower communities, conservationists, Native peoples, ranchers, foresters, fishermen, and government agencies to protect habitat for wide-ranging wildlife.
 To meet the challenges of scale and complexity, WildLandscapes is science-based, collaborative, efficient and entrepreneurial.
-We bring more than 30 years of land conservation experience and a proven track record of securing public and private capital to protect wildlife, place, and ways of life.
+We bring more than 30 years of conservation experience and a proven track record of securing public and private capital to protect wildlife, place, and ways of life.

 +1 603 831 0920